eberban/eberban/books/refgram/src/from_scratch/core_to_complete/simple.md

 # Few simple predicates

 As a first step, we can define a few useful predicates using the core grammar that will reduce the verbosity of other definitions.
-For exemple we can define predicates for the OR and AND logic gates of 2 propositions.
+For example, we can define predicates for the OR and AND logic gates that each take two propositions.

 <spoiler>